The New Virtual Organization World

 Why is that, you might say?
 The point being, why advertise to the world that you have an impregnable and impenetrable fortress?
 That's an open invitation to everyone to try to storm your fortress and prove you wrong.
 As well, you want to avoid altogether or, at the very least, substantially mitigate the effects of any sort of attempts to conduct widespread, highly coordinated, sophisticated and extensive infrastructure attacks and Human Compromise Operations on your organization's "brick and mortar" and virtual organization infrastructures and associated personnel.

 To Whom Should The Head of the Virtual Organization COOP Force Report To?

 Yikes!
 I knew that question was coming.
 Thus the reason why I decided to provide an adequate response which should soothe everybody's nerves as well as please all the primary stakeholders and powers-that-be within your organization.

 Let's face it, regardless of the type, size and structure of an organization or business unit, silos of interest and turf wars are a fact of life in the corporate world - as well as in government; thus can be expected.

-However, that being said, the individual who gets to occupy this position, whatever you want to call it - for discussion purposes, let's call it, "Chief, Virtual Organization COOP Force" - is unique in so many respects that s/he can ill afford to participate in company politics or get drawn into turf battles and internecine wars which can only have a detrimental effect on the purpose and mission of the Virtual Organization COOP Force.
+However, that being said, the individual who gets to occupy this position, whatever you want to call it - for discussion purposes, let's call it, "Chief, Virtual Organization COOP Force" - is unique in so many aspects that s/he can ill afford to participate in company politics or get drawn into turf battles and internecine wars which can only have a detrimental effect on the purpose and mission of the Virtual Organization COOP Force.
 Here are the reasons why:

 First and foremost, the composition of this COOP Force is drawn from every single department and Critical Business Unit throughout your entire "brick and mortar" organization.